 Valentine’s day is celebrated on February 14th in the US and the anglosphere.
 Yet, it is sometimes celebrated on different dates across the globe.
 In my country of origin, Colombia, this holiday is celebrated in September.

 As with any other holiday, it s important to embrace and practice the essence of the tradition.
-Take the time to be deeply appreciative of your loved ones and to express it.
+Take the time to be deeply appreciative to your loved ones and to express it.
 It is a great opportunity to spend time together, maybe go out, and maybe exchange some gifts.
 Yet, do not lose focus.
 It is not about the physical things.
 The places and gifts are just tokens, reminders.

 The focal point of Valentine’s day is LOVE!!!